News

 Tutorials

-ibisPaint features functions that allow the user to customize the user interface.
+ibisPaint features that allow users to customize the user interface.

 Tap on the ①Back button and select the ②Settings button.